honeycombio/honeycomb-network-agent/DEVELOPING.md

 - [remake](https://remake.readthedocs.io/) - A better make
   - View them with `remake --tasks`

+## Local Development

+When making changes to C files, run `make docker-generate` to update the generated go files.
+For example, run it after changing the `socket_event` struct in `tcp_probe.c`.

+When building with `make docker-build`, the generated files are included in the build but not updated locally.

 ## To pull a published image from ghcr

 Docker images are found in [`ghcr.io/honeycombio/ebpf-agent:latest`](https://github.com/honeycombio/honeycomb-ebpf-agent/pkgs/container/ebpf-agent).